bytecodealliance/component-docs/component-model/src/language-support/rust.md

 1 + 2 = 3
 ```

-With this, we have successfully bulit and run a basic WebAssembly component with Rust 🎉
+With this, we have successfully built and run a basic WebAssembly component with Rust 🎉

 [crates-wasmtime]: https://crates.io/crates/wasmtime
 [repo-component-docs]: https://github.com/bytecodealliance/component-docs